aalhour/CurrencyExchangerMVC/README.md

 ### Description:

-This is an MVC application that reads *Curreny Reference-Rates* from the **ECB** (European Central Bank), stores it in an in-memory Data Structure and serves it to the front-end.
+This is an MVC application that reads *Curreny Reference-Rates* from the **ECB** (European Central Bank) [Web-Service](http://www.ecb.europa.eu/stats/eurofxref/eurofxref-hist-90d.xml), stores it in an in-memory Data Structure and serves it to the front-end.

 The project consists of two controllers: Home, and Exchange.
 The Home controller represent the front-end which consists of three pages: Home page, Exchange utility page, and About page.
 The actual service is in the Exchange utility page.